POS Integration Using Power Platform and Azure API Management

 Each time a POS vendor updates their API or a downstream system makes a change, everything stops working.
 The developers and system analysts have to keep the application up and running instead of working on new features.

-However, introducing a deliberate integration layer addresses this risk directly.
-This is where Azure API Management and Power Platform together provide a controlled, scalable foundation, separating POS operations from downstream system volatility while restoring visibility, security, and operational confidence.
+Introducing a deliberate integration layer addresses this risk directly.
+This is where Azure API Management and Power Platform together provide a controlled, scalable foundation.

 Assess Your Current POS Integration Architecture